-If a consumer is receiving ambulatory mental health care from more than one establishment in ambulatory setting there will only be one episode and phase at any one time (refer to section 6.4 Mental Health Phase of Care).
+If a consumer is receiving ambulatory mental health care from more than one mental health care team in ambulatory setting there will only be one episode and phase at any one time (refer to section 6.4 Mental Health Phase of Care).
 This would be reported as follows.

-Following their discharge from hospital, on 22 July 2024, a consumer started an episode of ambulatory mental health care with a Functional gain MHPoC.
-They received ambulatory service contacts from Establishment A on the following dates: 22 July, and 25 July 2024.
-The episode of care formally ended on 29 July 2024.
+A consumer discharged from hospital receives care on 22 July 2025 in a Functional gain MHPoC with a community eating disorders support team (Establishment A, District-Wide).
+They received ambulatory service contacts on the following dates: 22 July, 25 July and 29 July 2025.